joshrlowe/learning-react-freecodecamp/README.md

 ## Projects

-1. **Project 1: Simple React App**
+1. **Project 1: Simple React App** - [Click Here](./simple-react-app/)

-   - Description: A basic React application to understand the fundamentals of components, props, and state.
+   - **Description**: A fundamental React application designed to understand and implement the basics of React components.
+This project includes a main component and a navbar component.
+   - **Status**: Complete

+2. **Project 2: Digital Business Card** - [Click Here](./digital-business-card/)

+   - **Description**: A digital business card application built with React to showcase personal information, contact details, and social media links.
+This project includes components for a profile picture, name, role, portfolio website, email and LinkedIn links, an about section, an interest section, and social media icon links.
+   - **Key Features**:
+     - Personal information display
+     - Contact and social media links
+     - Custom styling and layout using flexbox and CSS principles
-   - Status: Pending
+   - **Status**: Complete

 ## Technologies